 How to submit your Project

-The EUROGIA Calls use a two-step submission process.
+The EUROGIA programme uses a two-step submission process.
 The first step is the submission of a PO (project Outline).
-In case of positive evaluation of the PO, the applicant will be invited to present an FPP (Full project Proposal) in the next Call.
+In case of positive evaluation of the PO, the applicant will be invited to present an FPP (Full project Proposal) in the following Call.

 A Project Outline PO (po_template-eurogia2030) or a Full Project Proposal FPP (fpp-template-eurogia2030) should be submitted by 17:00 CET of the Call deadline day.
 Proposals must be submitted via the Submission Portal